 Advocate (Adv.)
 Mandi E.P.
-Samson is the current Deputy Chairperson of AASA.
+Samson serves as the Chairperson of AASA.
 She has also served as Acting Managing Director of Air Namibia since August 2015.
 She previously served in the Office of the Attorney-General of Namibia, and later was employed as General Manager: Corporate and Legal Services at Namibia Airports Company (NAC).

 Chris Zweigenthal | AASA CEO

-Chris Zweigenthal is the current Chief Executive Officer of AASA.
+Chris Zweigenthal serves as the Chief Executive Officer of AASA.
 From 1978 until 1988, he worked in the construction division of Transnet, and was responsible for the project management and construction of several large capital projects.
 At the end of 1988, he joined SAA, where he held senior positions in the Petroleum Affairs, Flight Operations and Marketing Planning departments.